sstruct/aqivisualization/README.md

-# AirQuality
+# AQIVisualization
-Describe AQI in a Visualizational Way.
+Display AQI in a Visualizational Way.